Koorowsh4/Koorowsh4/README.md

 - 👋 Hi, I’m Koorowsh
-- 👀 I’m interested in computer programming and
+- 👀 I’m interested in computer programming and python developer
 - 🌱 I’m currently learning how teaching English to student
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Tel:@its_koorowsh